deepchecks/deepchecks/docs/source/user-guide/vision/VisionData.rst

 =====================
 The Vision Data Class
 =====================
-The :class:`VisionData <deepchecks.vision>` data class is the deepchecks base class for storing your data for a vision task.
+The :class:`VisionData <deepchecks.vision.VisionData>` data class is the deepchecks base class for storing your data for a vision task.
 It is essentially a wrapper around a batch loader of images, labels, and predictions, that allows deepchecks to efficiently calculate different :doc:`checks </checks_gallery/vision>` on your data, by caching some of the information.